digitalrebar/provision/doc/setup/packet.rst

 The following steps add the Packet-IPMI plugin:

 1. From the Plugins page, Add the Packet-IPMI plugin
 1. From the Packet-IPMI plugin panel, set your API key and Project UUID
 1. Save

 After the plugin is created, revisit the Packet-IPMI plugin page.
-It will display a `machine create` line that allows you to quickly create machines that have the correct Param settings for adding machines.
+It will display a 'machine create' line that allows you to quickly create machines that have the correct Param settings for adding machines.

 From the CLI
 ~~~~~~~~~~~~